Category: ANFX

 With many students balancing co-op placements and coursework, junior-year classes focus on advanced industry techniques and real-world application.
 Some key classes include:

-• Concentration Focus: Students continue to build their skills in their respective chosen concentration (organic modeling, character animation, or generalist)
+• Concentration Focus: Continues development in chosen tracks like organic modeling, character animation, or generalist roles.

 Skills You’ll Develop